vectordotdev/vector/website/docs/reference/transforms/tag_cardinality_limit.md

 ---
-last_modified_on: "2020-04-11"
+last_modified_on: "2020-04-22"
 component_title: "Tag Cardinality Limit"
-description: "The Vector `tag_cardinality_limit` transform accepts and outputs `metric` events allowing you to limit the cardinality of metric tags to prevent downstream disruption of metrics services."
+description: "The Vector `tag_cardinality_limit` transform accepts and outputs `metric` events, allowing you to limit the cardinality of metric tags to prevent downstream disruption of metrics services."
 event_types: ["metric"]
 function_category: "filter"
 issues_url: https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22transform%3A+tag_cardinality_limit%22